 Jumping on the Valentines bandwagon here with the sweeping trend of love locks!
-I think they’re so cute, but I do get the concern that many have with them and how they might be putting some of the most famous architecture in the world at risk due to the sheer weight of them.
+I think they’re so cute, but obviously the concerns around how they affect famous architecture, and the risks they pose due to the sheer weight of them are very real.
 I obviously hope that the locks that are still there in many of these places are managed to avoid any damage, but despite that, and taking this with a pinch of Valentine’s lighthearted cheesiness at the thought of lovely little couples scribbling their initials onto a padlock, and throwing the key in the river as a sign of everlasting love and happiness, here’s some of the love lock bridges to be found around the world.

 Love locks aren’t just for the famous romantic capital cities.
 The High Level bridge in Newcastle is one of the oldest bridges across the Tyne and is used for railways, bus and taxi services, as well as pedestrian walkways either side.
 It also become a home for love locks too, beautifully captured here by local photographer David Hall.

 2. Paris, France

 This is probably the most obvious, Paris.
 There were actually two in Paris, the Pont des Arts, and Pont de l’Archeveche, and certainly when I visit Paris in 2014 the bridges were absolutely dripping with padlocks that must have built up over such a long period of time.
 The vendors by the rivers sold the padlocks, and they hung in all shapes, colours and sizes over the Seine against a beautiful backdrop of Notre Dame and the Louvre.